 We know that they showed that Hillary's staff, you know, literally that the DNC chair was feeding information.

-They totally screwed Bernie Sanders over, like so bad.
+They totally screwed Bernie Sanders over, like, so bad.

 And Donald Trump was right about that from the beginning.

-We know that uh WikiLeaks shows that she wants to cut Medicare and Social Security benefits.
+You know, we learned that, you know, on top of calling them basement dwellers, we know that WikiLeaks shows that she wants to cut Medicare and Social Security benefits.

 Doesn't say that publicly.